kapilgorve/personal-website/src/blog/move/install-wsl-distro-from-c-drive-to-another-drive.md

 * `lxrunoffline move -n Ubuntu-18.04 -d G:\wsl\` .
 Move your distro to another drive.
 My distro name here is `Ubuntu-18.04`.
 I am moving it to `G drive` and `wsl` folder inside it.
 It would take some time to finish moving.

 You can use the same move command to move your distro from default location to a different location inside C Drive.

+Edit - As someone pointed out on Reddit.
+You can also go to Settings > Apps > Your distro.
+Click on your distro name and it will show option to move to a different drive.